AM-2304/SpeedySui/README.md

 ## Installation

-To use SpeedySui, you need to have Python installed on your system.
+To use DL OCR, you need to have Python installed on your system.
 Follow these steps to set up the project:

 1. Clone the repository:
    ```bash